-In September, informed by input from community forums in the spring and Task Force discussions in the summer, the Metro Council provided direction on nine regionwide programs to continue developing for potential inclusion in the measure; these programs would advance Council outcomes and meet community needs beyond the priority corridors identified in the measure.
-Staff are now developing these program concepts further through engagement with community and jurisdictional partners, with an expectation that they would include approximately \$50 million in total annual investment for 20 years.
+In September 2019, informed by input from community forums in the spring and Task Force discussions in the summer, the Metro Council provided direction on nine regionwide programs to continue developing for potential inclusion in the measure; these programs would advance Council outcomes and meet community needs beyond the priority corridors identified in the measure.
+The programs are expected to include approximately \$50 million in total annual investment for 20 years.
 At the Metro Council's direction, staff are also continuing to develop a community stability program that would support the development of community-based anti-displacement strategies in corridors funded through the measure.
 Staff plan to bring a refined program recommendation to the Metro Council in April.

-The Metro Council will continue to direct staff in future iterative policy discussions, including direction on options for project investments, possible additional corridors to include in the measure, regionwide programs, revenue mechanisms, oversight and accountability, and implementation.
+The Metro Council will continue to direct staff in future iterative policy discussions over the next several months.
 The council could consider referral to voters in late spring.

 • Is legislation required for Council action?
-Legislation will be required for referral, but staff are not proposing legislation for direction on Tier 1 corridor investments.
+Legislation will be required for referral, but staff are not proposing legislation for direction on revenue mechanisms at this time.